iceplussss/MDSimulator/README.md

 MD Simulator is written in python and the main dependencies are python packages Numpy and ASE.
 It is capable of performing molecular dynamics simulation for a collection of atoms with a given simulated ensemble and force field.

+The main dependencies of MDS are ASE and numpy libraries.

 ## Getting Started

 To run a simulation using MDS, the user should first initialize a *dynamics* object.
 The argument is the path of the input json file.